APS-IH / February 2009

 • is living in the same residence as the client.

-Criminal history information may only be released outside DFPS to DADS or any outside entity:
+Criminal history information may only be released outside DFPS to HHSC Office of Guardianship Services (OGS) or any outside entity:

 • with the consent of the person the criminal history information is about; or